Frequently asked questions related to COVID-19.

 - 3. What is the guidance on moving bodies from homes and hospitals (e.g. appropriate staff and PPE)?

 Transportation of bodies is normally undertaken by funeral directors, though NHS ambulances, private ambulances and hospital porters also provide some body transportation.
 There are a range of different pieces of legalisation employers would need to consider when employees carry out body transport including the need for appropriate PPE (Personal Protective Equipment).
-The PHE Guidance on Care of the deceased includes some information on appropriate PPE for handling bodies and should be read in conjunction with the:
+The Government Guidance on Care of the deceased includes some information on appropriate PPE for handling bodies and should be read in conjunction with the:

 - Health and Safety Executive (HSE) guidance: Managing infection risks when handling the deceased, which details the standard infection control precautions and transmission-based precautions that should be followed in all occupational settings